ginihumer/early-barkbeetle-detection/README.md

-# early-barkbeetle-detection
-Early Detection of Spruce Bark Beetles using Semantic Segmentation and Image Classification
+# Early Detection of Spruce Bark Beetles using Semantic Segmentation and Image Classification